Welcome to Year Six

 World War 2

-We are undertaking the Learning Challenge curriculum where the humanities & arts will be predominantly taught through a topic approach and cross curricular links will be made to other subjects areas such as Science & Computing where appropriate.
+The humanities and arts will be predominantly taught through a topic approach and cross curricular links will be made to other subjects areas such as English where appropriate.

-All children with long hair must have it tied back with a band for P.E. and no jewellery must be worn.
-If children have recently had their ears pierced, they will need to cover the area with plasters brought from home.
+All children with long hair must have it tied back with a band for P.E. and no jewellery (including earrings) must be worn.

 http://nrich.maths.org/frontpage (excellent for maths investigations & puzzles)